Table of Contents

-In an effort to help individuals with low to moderate income and to reduce poverty, the United States provides a program called the “Earned Income Credit” (EIC).
-This program is designed to aid individuals who work for a living but earn low income.
-A qualifying individual can claim a credit from their tax return which can offset tax liability and result in a refund.
+In an effort to help individuals with low to moderate-income and to reduce poverty, the United States provides a program called the “Earned Income Credit” (EIC).
+This program is designed to aid individuals who work for a living but earn a low income.
+A qualifying individual can claim a credit from their tax return, which can offset tax liability and result in a refund.
 This credit has helped families for years.

 The earned income tax credit is available to claim for the 2019, 2020 tax season.
 The IRS estimates that about 15% of eligible individuals do not claim this tax credit.

 The EIC provides support for low and moderate-income working parents (with qualifying children) in the form of tax credits.
 The tax credit is not as beneficial for individuals without children, but not having children does not disqualify you from the credit.
 Individuals receive a tax credit that can be claimed on Form 1040, which is a percentage of the individual’s earnings up to a specific maximum limit.

 What is the Maximum Earned Income Credit Amount?